-(a) In cases where there is moratorium for payment of interest, NBFCs should not book income on accrual basis beyond one year from the original DCCO, considering the high risk involved in such restructured accounts.

-(b) NBFCs should maintain following provisions on such accounts as long as these are classified as standard assets apart from provision for diminution in fair value due to extension of DCCO:
+- (a) In cases where there is moratorium for payment of interest, NBFCs should not book income on accrual basis beyond one year from the original DCCO, considering the high risk involved in such restructured accounts. - (b) NBFCs should maintain following provisions on such accounts as long as these are classified as standard assets apart from provision for diminution in fair value due to extension of DCCO:

+Particulars I visioning Requirement

+If the revised DCCO is 0.25 percent

+within one year from the

+original DCCO prescribed

+at the time of financial

+closure
-Particulars Pro ovisioning Requirement If the revised DCCO is within one year from the original DCCO prescribed at the time of financial closure 0.25 per cent beyond one year and upto two 20 oject loans restructured with effect from January 24, 14 : years from the original DCCO prescribed at the time of financial closure • 5.00 per cent - From the date of restructuring for 2 years Stock of Project loans classified as restructured as on January 23, 2014 : - 2.75 per cent - with effect from March 31, 2014 - 3.50 per cent - with effect from March 31, 2015 (spread over the four quarters of 2014-15) - 4.25 per cent - with effect from March 31, 2016

-(spread over the four quarters of 2015-16) - 5 per cent - with effect from March 31, 2017 (spread over the four quarters of 2016-17).
+If the DCCO is extended Proj ect loans restructured with effect from

+beyond one year and upto Jan uary 24, 2014 :

+two years from the original 5.00 per cent -From the date of restructuring

+DCCO prescribed at the for 2 years time of financial closure Stock of Project loans classified as restructured as on January 23, 2014 : - 2.75 per cent - with effect from March 31, 2014 - 3.50 per cent - with effect from March 31, 2015 (spread over the four quarters of 2014- 15) - 4.25 per cent - with effect from March 31, 2016 (spread over the four quarters of 2015- 16) - 5 percent - with effect from March 31, 2017 (spread over the four quarters of 2016-17).
 The above provisions will be applicable from the date of restructuring for 2 years.